rmorshea/slidedown/README.md

-You can embed interactive views into your slides using [IDOM](https://github.com/idom-team/idom), by adding an HTML element into your markup with an attribute of the form `data-idom="your_script.py"` where `your_script.py` should be placed in the same directory that `slidedown` was invoked and must contains a function `Main()` that returns an IDOM element or a VDOM dict.
-All other `data-` attributes will be interpreted as parameters to pass to `Main()`.
+You can embed interactive views into your slides using [IDOM](https://github.com/idom-team/idom), by adding an HTML element into your markup with an attribute of the form `data-idom="your_script.py"` where `your_script.py` should be placed in the same directory that `slidedown` was invoked and must contains a function `Main()` or `main()` that returns an IDOM element or a VDOM dict.
+All other `data-` attributes will be interpreted as parameters to pass to that function.

 # IDOM in Slidedown Example